Z-Ray-Entertainment/el_decko_core/README.md

 ![El Decko concept](examples/el_decko_concept.svg "El Decko concept")

 ## Develop El Decko
-If you're using virtualenv to develop El Decko I advice to not use seperate venvs for each component but to install them
+If you're using virtualenv to develop El Decko I advise to not use separate venvs for each component but to install them
 all in the same environment simply do the following: `pip install --editable .` on all backends, the core and UIs
 and simply use them as they were properly installed on your system.
 Since in development modules can't be pushed to the pip registry this is, afaik, the best way to develop and test all